CKilavuz/Rimot/README.md

 You can change database by changing `DBProvider` in `ApplicationOptions` to `SQLServer` or `PostgreSQL`.
 Be sure to set the connection string for the new database provider in the server's `appsettings.Production.json`.

 ## Logging
-* On clients, logs are kept in %temp%\Remotely_Logs.log.
+* On clients, logs are kept in %temp%\Rimot_Logs.log.
-	* For the Agent running as a Windows service, this maps to C:\Windows\Temp\Remotely_Logs.log.
+	* For the Agent running as a Windows service, this maps to C:\Windows\Temp\Rimot_Logs.log.
 * On the server, some event information is explicitly written to the EventLogs table in the database.
 * Built-in ASP.NET Core logs are written to the console (stdout).
 You can redirect this to a file if desired.
 	* In IIS, this can be done in the web.config file by setting stdoutLogEnabled to true.